meowwtama/tp/docs/DeveloperGuide.md

   ***Use case ends.***

-#### Use case: UC5 - Delete a user
+#### Use case: UC5 - Delete a library user from the Contact List
 #### MSS:
-1. Library manager requests to delete a user.
+1. Library manager intends to delete a user.
 2. Library manager enters the command.
-3. MyBookshelf deletes the user from the Contact List
+3. MyBookshelf deletes the user from the Contact List.
 4. MyBookshelf notifies library manager that the user has been successfully deleted.

 ***Use case ends***